 Speaking out: For far too long, in the entertainment (theatre, film etc) industry, there has been too frequently a culture of acceptance of abuse, bullying, aggression, belittliing, sexual impropriety, racism and marginalisation of people, when in reality, art and culture should be safe for everyone (particpant, audience etc).

-Over the years we have seen it try to filter into our company; with a tiny but hugely distressing minority of people over the years seeking sexual experiences, or to bully, belittlle, scam or intimidate others in a variety of ways.
+Over the years we have seen it try to filter into our company; with a tiny but hugely distressing minority of people over the years seeking sexual experiences, or to bully, belittle, scam or intimidate others in a shocking variety of ways.

-Heartbreakingly, we have also had inexperienced people seeking acceptance in theatre, even, as thier first enquiry, send a nude photo of themselves, under the impression this would help them get cast.
+Heartbreakingly, we have also had inexperienced people seeking acceptance in theatre, even, as their first enquiry, send a nude photo of themselves, under the impression this would help them get cast.

 In our early days we found ourselves temporarily barred from being able to perform in places because of the (non-white) racial appearance of the company founder.

 As a company for and run by working-class people from a socially deprived area, we are often asked to work for free by large national/international production companies in return for "possibly seeing [ourselves] on TV" with no thought that our people deserve recognition as professional actors, due to "being regional" (and frequent surprise when we challenge this assumption).

 Every aim is made to be a safe, supportive space, because that is the whole intention.
 When things go wrong, it is taken very seriously.

 Inclusion: We were created to fill a gap - after finding no professional or training opportunities for theatre in our area, we raised £80 from a carboot sale, and decided to start our own.

 Our company upholds the belief that anyone can participate fully in creating theatre, regardless of race, gender, sexuality, disability, nationality, income, previous experience or personal background.